mendersoftware/mender-docs/06.Artifact-creation/09.Software-versioning/docs.md

 For these reasons, the Mender Artifact utility supports several options to customize the current software version's reporting, both for Operating System updates and Application updates via Update Modules.

-The software versioning information is stored in the Mender Artifacts as [*Provides* fields](../../02.Overview/03.Artifact/docs.md#provides-and-depends), and is automatically reported by the Mender Client as inventory data.
+The software versioning information is stored in the Mender Artifacts as [*Provides* fields](../../02.Overview/03.Artifact/docs.md#provides-and-depends), and is automatically reported by the Mender-update Client as inventory data.
 See below for further details on how to override the default software versioning keys when generating the Artifacts.

 ![View client reported version information in UI](provides-illustrated.png)

 ## Operating System updates

 When creating an Operating System update, the Mender Artifact utility automatically generates a *Provides* entry using the key `rootfs-image.version` and the Artifact name as the value.
-By default, the Mender Client will automatically report such a key/value pair as inventory data.
+By default, the Mender-update Client will automatically report such a key/value pair as inventory data.

 To override the value of the versioning key, which defaults to the Artifact's name, you can use the `--software-version` flag.